Adolescence Education and Special Education BA/MSEd Dual Degree

 With each education course, a pre-service candidate can usually expect to spend at least 10 hours in the schools completing embedded field hour assignments.
 Over the course of the program, candidates spend over 150 hours conducting school-based field hours.
-Candidates must also complete courses in one major concentration area (Math, Science, Social Studies, English or Spanish) plus liberal education classes, which are requirements for teaching in New York State.
+Candidates must also complete courses in one major concentration area (Math, Science, Social Studies, or English) plus liberal education classes, which are requirements for teaching in New York State.

 At the conclusion of the 5-year program, candidates complete two 7-week student teaching experiences, one at the grades 7-9 level and another at the grades 10-12 level.
 One placement is in special education, and the other in general education.
 At the end of each student teaching placement, candidates take over the role of the teacher.
 Also during the final semester, candidates present their professional portfolio to the faculty and members of the professional community.
 The portfolio is a compilation of work completed throughout the undergraduate and graduate program.
 The portfolio process is an exciting time when candidates are given the opportunity to reflect on all they have learned while presenting those accomplishments to other professionals.

 Earn your Bachelors (BA) and Masters Degree (MSEd) in this 5 year integrated undergraduate and graduate program

 Be eligible for 2 certifications: Grades 7-12 in a content area (Math, Science, Social Studies, English or Spanish) AND Special Education Generalist

 Engage in Field Work in urban, rural, and suburban public schools beginning freshman year